assist-project/dtls-fuzzer/README.md

     > bash setup_sut.sh

-To set up, for example, contiki-ng's tinydtls implementation run:
+To set up, for example, Contiki-NG's tinydtls implementation run:

     > bash setup_sut.sh ctinydtls

-The script will generate two folders in **dtls-fuzzer** root directory.
+The script will generate two folders in **dtls-fuzzer**'s root directory.

 - 'suts', where the SUT binaries are deployed
 - 'modules', where any dependencies are deployed